-This green bean casserole is the most delicious side dish for any holiday meal.
-It takes traditional green bean casserole and elevates it to the next level with bacon and homemade onion straws.
-This ultimate green bean casserole is perfect to serve as a side dish for a cozy Sunday dinner with some steak and is also the perfect side dish for Christmas dinner or Thanksgiving dinner.
+This green bean casserole is the most delicious side dish for any holiday meal and is great to add to your Thanksgiving menu.
+It takes traditional green bean casserole and elevates it to the next level with a modern twist by adding bacon and homemade onion straws.
+This ultimate green bean casserole recipe is perfect to serve as a side dish for a cozy Sunday dinner with some steak and is also the perfect side dish for Christmas dinner or Thanksgiving dinner.
 It really pairs well with any holiday dinner and can also find its way to your menu for Easter dinner.

-This was inspired by my Cheesy Butter Bacon Mashed Potatoes on this site, and pairs well with this Reverse Seared Steak.
+This was inspired by my Cavatappi Mac and Cheese recipe on this site, and pairs well with this Reverse Seared Steak.

 Jump to: